abinit/abinit/doc/developers/abimkdocs.md

     mksite.py validate site/index.html site/variables/index.html

+At present (v8.7.7), many html files are not compliant with the strict html syntax, so this procedure is ==not yet operational==.

 Note that the HTML files are produced in a temporary directory, thus they **are not under revision control**.
 The real source is represented by the `.md` files and the other `.yml` files, these are the files that can be